 Furthermore PEP includes members of courts of auditors or of the boards of central banks, ambassadors, chargés d’affaires and high-ranking officers in the armed forces.
 Members of the administrative, management or supervisory bodies of State-owned enterprises and directors, deputy directors and members of the board or equivalent function of an international organisation.

 Relative / family member means any spouse, registered partner, common law spouse, and children, as well as their spouse, registered partner, common-law spouse and parents.
-“Close associate” means a person who, jointly with a PEP, owns or otherwise exercises controlling influence over a company; a person who otherwise has, or has had, a close relationship with a PEP, which need not be a commercial relationship; or a person who alone owns or exercises influence over a company which, in reality been formed for the, has benefit of a PEP.
+“Close associate” means a person who, jointly with a PEP, owns or otherwise exercises controlling influence over a company; a person who otherwise has, or has had, a close relationship with a PEP, it does not need not be a commercial relationship; or a person who alone owns or exercises influence over a company which, in reality has been formed for the, benefit of a PEP.

 For more information, please contact: